chan-csu/OptForce_Bdoh/README.md

 # Introduction

 This repository contains the work for predicting effective strategies for 2,3-Butanediol over production in C. autoethanogenum.
-First a genome scale metabolic model is used to predict first, second, and third order strategies for Butanediol over production.
-Then this predictions are mapped to the existing kinetic model, Greene et al., to find the verify the results with and independent method.
-"Final_Script.m" includes the whole pipeline, and it calls different functions, including the kinetic model.
+First, a genome scale metabolic model is used to predict first, second, and third order strategies for 2,3-Butanediol over production.
+Then, these predictions are assessed using the existing kinetic ensemble model of C. autoethanogenum (Greene et al. 2019) to determine the most promising enzymes to target for improving 2,3-BDO production.
+"Final_Script.m" includes the whole pipeline, and it calls different functions, including the kinetic ensemble model.
+To reproduce all the results run "Final_Script.m".
+This will first run optForce to find the interventions.
+Then maps the interventions to the core network.
+Finally, it runs these interventions through the kinetic model by (Greene et al. 2019).
+The intermediates and the results are saved in "./Results/"
+To justify using the Metaclau (Norman e al., 2019) metabolic reconstruction, two GEMMs (Norman et al. 2019; Marcellin et al. 2016) were run on a test, and Metaclau did better on almost all the tests.
+The script and results of this analysis is reported in "./Report/"

 To reproduce all the results run "Final_Script.m"